neondatabase/website/content/docs/extensions/pg_trgm.md

 ## Conclusion

 `pg_trgm` offers a versatile set of tools for text processing and searching in PostgreSQL.
-We went over the basics of the extension, including how to enable it, and how to use it for fuzzy string matching and proximity searches.
+We went over the basics of the extension, including how to enable it and how to use it for fuzzy string matching and proximity searches.

 ## Resources